 - Grievance mechanisms

 - Monitoring and reporting

-Adidas is another global brand that respects human rights.
+Adidas, a global brand, has a brand strategy that respects human rights.
 Here’s the summary of the company’s policies and standards in the following areas:

 - Labour right charter